Classification of critically fixed anti-Thurston maps: Thurston theory for orientation-reversing maps

-We will denote complex conjugation by $\iota(z) = \bar{z}$, and write $P^* = \iota(P)$ for the complex conjugates of the points in $P$.
-The marked Riemann surface $(\CC, P^*)$ is the \emph{mirror image} of $(\CC, P)$, and obviously $\iota$ is a canonical (anti-conformal) isomorphism between $(\CC, P)$ and $(\CC, P^*)$.
-The \emph{Teichm\"uller equivalence relation} for $(\CC, P)$ on the space of quasiconformal maps is defined by $\phi \overset{P}{\sim} \psi$ if $\phi$ and $\psi$ are isotopic relative to $P$, and it is easy to see that isotopies can be assumed to be quasiconformal.
-The associated \emph{Teichm\"uller space} $\cT_P$ is the space of equivalence classes $[\phi]$ of quasiconformal maps, or equivalently of normalized quasiconformal maps.
-This space has a natural complex analytic structure, and a natural metric, the \emph{Teichm\"uller metric} $d$, which makes $\cT_P$ a complete metric space.
+A \emph{marked Riemann sphere} is a pair $(\CC, Q)$, where $\CC$ is the standard Riemann sphere, equipped with the standard complex structure, and $Q$ is a finite subset of $\CC$.
+We will always assume that $Q$ contains at least three points, and for convenience we will assume that $\{0,1,\infty\} \subseteq Q$.
+We denote the complex conjugation map by $\iota(z) = \bar{z}$, and write $Q^* = \iota(Q)$ for the complex conjugates of the points in $Q$.
+The marked Riemann surface $(\CC, Q^*)$ is the \emph{mirror image} of $(\CC, Q)$, and $\iota$ is obviously a canonical (anti-conformal) isomorphism between $(\CC, Q)$ and $(\CC, Q^*)$.

+For a marked Riemann sphere $(\CC, Q)$, the \emph{Teichmüller equivalence relation} $\overset{Q}{\sim}$ on the space of quasiconformal maps on $\CC$ is defined by declaring $\phi \overset{Q}{\sim} \psi$ if there is a Möbius transformation $\theta$ such that $\theta \circ \phi$ and $\psi$ are isotopic relative to $Q$; it is easy to see that the isotopy can be assumed to be through quasiconformal maps.
+The associated \emph{Teichmüller space} $\cT_Q$ is the space of Teichmüller equivalence classes $[\phi]$ of quasiconformal maps $\phi: \CC\to\CC$, or equivalently the space of all normalized quasiconformal maps $\phi\in \QC$ modulo isotopy relative to $Q$.
+This space has a natural complex analytic structure \cite[Thm.~6.5.1]{hubbardTeichmullerTheoryApplications2006} and a natural metric, the \emph{Teichmüller metric} $d$, which makes $\cT_Q$ a complete metric space \cite[Prop.~and Def.~6.4.4]{hubbardTeichmullerTheoryApplications2006}.